I had no idea how much science is involved in the pool plaster business.

 Pool plaster has to hydrate

 Unlike most types of cement or concrete, pool plaster is not structural or structurally reinforced.
 It does not obey the same norms as typical concrete application.
-So rather than just letting it ‘dry’ to cure, part of the curing process for new plaster is actually washing it and keeping it wet.
-There are a few steps to this.
+So rather than just letting it ‘dry’ to cure, part of the curing process for new plaster actually occurs underwater.
+Why?
+Because the calcium oxide (CaO) in the plaster needs to hydrate in order for the cement to harden.
+The hydrated calcium oxide bleeds off calcium hydroxide (Ca(OH)2).

 An acid wash involves garden watering pails, a hose with a sprayer nozzle, dawn dish soap and a bunch of safety equipment (to protect from burns from the muriatic acid).
 Essentially, they hose down the new plaster to get it wet.
 They mix in dish soap into the acid so that it holds to the plaster a while longer (and doesn’t streak down the pool wall too fast), and evenly pour acid down the sides of the pool.
 This acid wash reacts quickly with plaster dust (calcium hydroxide) to remove the ‘film’ and expose the beautiful plaster and aggregate beneath.